-‘Floating Ghost City’ Over China Sparks Fears Of Parallel Universe Intrusion Through Inter-dimensional Portal [Video]
+‘Floating Ghost City’ Over China Sparks Fears Of Parallel Universe Intrusion Through Interdimensional Portal [Video]

-A ghostly floating city, with towering skyscrapers, seen by thousands in the sky over a lake near Yueyang city in China, has sparked claims that a parallel universe could be intruding into ours through an inter-dimensional portal.
+A ghostly floating city, with towering skyscrapers, seen by thousands in the sky over a lake near Yueyang city in China, has sparked claims that a parallel universe could be intruding into ours through an interdimensional portal.
 The sighting by thousands of tourists and residents of Yueyang, a city with a population of about one million, is the latest in recent years of a series of mysterious sightings of “floating ghost” cities over China.

-Many took out their phonies, snapped pictures and took videos of the strange sight, according to the Daily Mail.
+Many took out their phones and snapped pictures and took videos of the strange sight, according to the Daily Mail.

 Hundreds later shared the images and videos on the popular Chinese social media site Weibo.
 The images and videos appear to show a mysterious “floating ghost city” in the sky, obscured partially by clouds.